 In addition to academic development, students build self-esteem, confidence and problem solving as they engage in dynamic games and playground activities.
 They learn the importance of teamwork, sportsmanship and work ethic as they try a different outdoor recess activity each week.

-• Making Music Matters instrumental music program, grades 3-8
+- Making Music Matters instrumental program for grades 3-5

-- Berklee College of Music faculty outreach program, grades 6-8
+- Berklee College of Music Faculty Outreach program for grades 6-8

-• Tutors from the Temple Emmanuel Literacy Coalition
+- Tutors through a parternship with the Temple Emmanuel Literacy Coalition

 Special academic programs:

-• Advanced Work Classes for eligible students in grads 4-6
+- Advanced Work Class for eligible students in grads 4-6

 Before and after school programs in our building:

 - Making Music Matters, Berklee College of Music, Curry College, Northeastern University, UMass, Noble and Greenough School, Price Waterhouse Cooper, JCRC-Temple Emmanuel, Newton, Ohrenberger Community Center, Play Ball Foundation